gowthamx25/EyeData-Analysis-by-SVC-and-RandomForestClassifier/README.md

-This project focuses on analyzing eye-related data using supervised machine learning techniques, specifically Support Vector Classifier (SVC) and Random Forest Classifier, to build reliable predictive models.
-The workflow covers data preprocessing, feature handling, model training, and performance evaluation, all implemented in a structured Jupyter Notebook for easy experimentation and comparison.
-By evaluating multiple classifiers on the same dataset, the project highlights their strengths and limitations, providing practical insight into model selection and application for real-world data analysis tasks.
+### 🔍 Project Overview

+* End-to-end machine learning analysis on **eye-related data**
+* Built using **Support Vector Classifier (SVC)** and **Random Forest Classifier**
+* Focused on building reliable and interpretable classification models

+### ⚙️ Workflow

+* Data preprocessing and feature handling
+* Model training and hyperparameter tuning
+* Performance evaluation and comparison across classifiers

+### 📊 Key Highlights

+* Side-by-side comparison of multiple ML algorithms on the same dataset
+* Clear insights into model strengths, limitations, and trade-offs
+* Practical guidance for **model selection in real-world classification tasks**